WildernessLabs/Meadow/README.md

 ### Step 7: Open Meadow in VS Code

 There are multiple ways to build and upload the Meadow OS stack.
 The simplest, though not the most reliable method is to automatically build in VS Code and deploy that way.
 It uses the ST-Flash utility to deploy code to the flash over JTAG.
-It's not nearly as reliable as using DFU-Util to burn over USB, but that requires unplugging the device and putting it into DFU bootloader mode.
+It's not nearly as reliable as using DFU-Util to burn over USB, but that requires unplugging the device and putting it into DFU bootloader mode (see Appendix for using DFU-Util method).

 VS Code can be installed from [here](https://code.visualstudio.com/).

+#### 7a: Use ST-Flash and VS Code
  1. Launch VS Code
  2. Open the `nuttx` folder. **File > Open**, navigate to the folder and click open.
  3. If it prompts you to install the C++ extension, install it and restart VS Code.
  4. Build the project by pressing `Command + Shift + B`.
 This should build, and deploy over USB by writing to the flash and start the OS.

 **Note:** You must close the ST-Link/ST-Util connection in order to be able to deploy from VS Code.
 If it's still active, simply press `ctrl+c` in the active `ST-Util` session.

 #### 7b: Debugging Nuttx